-Originally from Minnesota by way of California, but lived all over and have felt really at home in New York since I arrived here six years ago.
+Have just returned to New York after a long hiatus.
+Originally from Minnesota by way of California, but lived all over and have felt really at home in New York since I arrived here eight years ago.
 The other places that influenced me most were Idaho, Kyoto, and Paris.
 I'm very independent-minded and try not to allow my thinking to be constrained by political, religious, or cultural lines.

-Everyone seems to love travel, but I'm actually trying to be the perfect travel companion.
+Everyone seems to love travel and love to collect passport stamps, but I focus on elusive experiences.
+I so happen to have spent at least a week on all seven continents, but my goal is to be the perfect travel companion.
 I've taken classes in six different languages, fantasize about working on a farm in Japan, and want to buy rugs in Turkmenistan.
 I've hidden in the opera in Berlin, played chess in Budapest, listened to an orchestra in Vienna, had a beer in Munich, hiked mountains around Zurich, had a massage in Sweden, tangoed (albeit badly) in Paris, gone to a bathhouse in Istanbul, sailed off the coast of Barcelona, had tea in London, planted tulips in Amsterdam, had fondue in Geneva, and threatened myself with alcoholism and diabetes in Brussels.

 Expanding my horizons

 Arranging lists of items from shortest to longest

 I like the style of Darren Aronofsky, Wong Kar-Wai, and Baz Luhrman.